1

 • Engines also assist with structural and wildfire training, prescribed fire, and fuels treatments.

-• Engines are currently located in Alamosa (2), Hudson, La Junta, Montrose, and Sterling.
+• Engines are currently located in Alamosa, Greeley, La Junta, Montrose, and Sterling.